 $ cat /etc/hosts 127.0.0.1 codetryout.com

-Hope it helps, with your Linux scripts or configuration files!
+Hope it helps to remove comments from the line conditionally, with your Linux scripts or configuration files!